sahat/hackathon-starter/PROD_CHECKLIST.md

 - Add a proxy such as Cloudflare in front of your production deployment.
 Adjust the numberOfProxies logic in app.js if needed
 - Update the session cookie configs with sameSite attribute, domain, and path
 - Add Terms of Service and Privacy Policy
-- Update `LICENSE.md` and the relevant license field in package.json if applicable - See [npm's doc](https://docs.npmjs.com/files/package.json#license).
+- Update `LICENSE` and the relevant license field in package.json if applicable - See [npm's doc](https://docs.npmjs.com/files/package.json#license).
 - Add [sitemap.xml](https://en.wikipedia.org/wiki/Sitemaps) and [robots.txt](https://moz.com/learn/seo/robotstxt)
 - Update Google Analytics ID
 - Add Facebook App/Pixel ID